ajaxboy/cjax/README.md

 If you download this package and figure out how to integrate it anywhere else, contact me @ajaxboy  and we can work together to incorporate that.

 boom! you are set.

-First thing you want to do is go to the examples directory on your install.
+Now, go to your website's url, and type in ajax.php?test/test in access file included in the Cjax package.

+You will see a test to prove that Cjax is working on your site, if you see a success message, then that means Cjax is fully operational on your website.

 Review the examples, and the code samples, and start using, as simple as that.

 Have any question?
-Open an issue here on the issues tab.
+Open an issue here on the issues tab or contact me @ajaxboy, I will be happy to assit.

-Review the examples below on this readme.
-If you can understand these examples from the get-go, you're absoletely going to love Cjax because there isn't much more needed to be done, except adding a ajax controller.
+Please do note that I do offer profesional installation, should you need that service.

 ## Introduction